The following situations and activities are considered to be of heightened risk:

 - Operating at night (one hour after sunset until one hour before sunrise)

-- Crossing an ocean bar or Port Phillip Heads
+- Crossing an ocean bar (see below) or Port Phillip Heads

 - Boating in restricted visibility

 - When the vessel is disabled

 - The vessel is operating in an area where the Bureau of Meteorology has issued a weather warning of the following kind:

 - a severe weather warning.

 If you are boating in any of these situations, it is critical that you know how to handle your vessel and know what safety equipment you need, particularly what lifejacket you need to wear.
 Use the lifejacket selector on our Wear A Lifejacket website.